 A Guide to Being an Actor Outside of London

-There’s a general consensus that London isn’t just the capital of the UK, but that it’s also the capital of business, fashion and (hold your horses because this is where it becomes relevant) the arts.
-One of the biggest questions for anyone outside of the city who wants to act is this: Do I need to be in London?
+There’s a general consensus that London isn’t just the capital of the UK, but that it’s also the capital of business, fashion and the arts.
+One of the biggest questions for anyone outside the city who wants to act is: Do I need to be in London?

 I trained as an actor at the Royal Birmingham Conservatoire and moved to London after graduating.
 I moved out of it in 2016 determined to prove to myself that being there isn’t the be all and end all.
 The world still turns beyond the Watford Gap and opportunity can be found if you know where to look.
 No two people’s paths will be the same, but I’ve put together a survival guide for making it work as an actor outside of London.